She hadn’t expected to like him.

 He lifted her hand and placed the heavy gold piece into her palm.

 “I found it long ago, half-buried in the mud in an abandoned mineshaft in the mountains of southwestern Colorado.
-It’s pure gold.
+It’s pure gold, quite valuable.
 Put it in your pocket.”

 Abby didn’t speak.